Centre for Comparative Political Thought

 Overview

-The Centre’s primary purposes are to promote research and teaching in political thought, broadly and innovatively construed: beyond the text and beyond the West.
+Established in June 2014, The Centre’s primary purpose is to promote research and teaching in political thought, broadly and innovatively construed: we work beyond the canon of political theory, beyond the regions and traditions that have traditionally framed comparative work in political theory, but also think of political thought beyond the text itself, as something that reaches deep into the world and its practices.
 That is, we seek to look at the world, at cultural objects, at political action and much more, as part of the materials from which theory can emerge and be done.
-The Centre is the home for the MSc Political Thought.

 Contact us